What We Do

 - Extrajudicial Measures (EJM) & Police Pre-Charge Diversion

 Restorative justice is a way of addressing conflict that enables the individual who caused harm, the people who were affected by it, and the larger community to work together to create a meaningful resolution.
-Canada’s Youth Criminal Justice Actincludes several provisions that are consistent with restorative justice principles and practices including Section 3 (Principles), Section 10 (Extrajudicial measures), Section 19 (Conferences), and Section 42 (Youth sentences).
+Canada’s Youth Criminal Justice Actincludes several provisions that are consistent with restorative justice principles and practices including Section 3 (Principles), Section 4 (Extrajudicial measures), Section 10 (Extrajudicial sanctions), Section 19 (Conferences), and Section 42 (Youth sentences).

 We advocate for the use of restorative practices and principles in our justice and education systems.
 We also create materials and conduct presentations on restorative justice processes and methods.